global-input/test-global-input-app-libs/README.md

 ## Tests of global-input libraries
-This repository currently contains integration tests for [global-input-message](https://github.com/global-input/global-input-message) and [global-input-react](https://github.com/global-input/global-input-react).
-It is intended to document and verify the cross-device operations provided by the Global Input App components and extensions.
+This repository is intended to focus on testing [global-input-message](https://github.com/global-input/global-input-message) and [global-input-react](https://github.com/global-input/global-input-react) components.

 ### How to Run